 Shopping from home

-When people shop from home the same consumer laws apply as when they buy from a bricks and mortar store (if the business is located in Australia).
+When you shop from home the same consumer laws apply as when you buy from a bricks and mortar store (if the business is located in Australia).

-Buying products online is convenient but can make it harder to judge the quality, size and colour of items.
-Before you buy:
+Buying products online is convenient but it can make it harder to judge the quality, size and colour of items.
+Before you buy anything:

 - check the reputation of the business - eg online reviews